FUGITIVE PIGMENTS LIST! Lightfast tests, paint fading and understanding rating systems for watercolor.

 Even using this color thickly in masstone will not save it from completely disappearing over time.
 I'm hesitant to even use it for card making, because diluted it can fade within weeks and if someone had their handmade birthday card sitting on their office desk for a while...

 A new pigment that started popping up in a few professional watercolor brands between 2017 and 2020.
 Currently rated with max stars in White Nights and Rembrandt brands, but shows fading in masstone equivalent to LFII results.
-Most significantly, the diluted range (approx. 50% water) starts to fade dramatically in as little as 1 month, which is closer to colors that are rated LFIII to LFIV.
+Most significantly, the diluted range (approx. 50% water) starts to fade in as little as 1 month, which is closer to behavior of colors normally rated LFIII to LFIV.
 The diluted test result for PO64 shows drastic fading, undeserving of it's BW7-8 rating being passed along to artists.

 In comparison, most lightfast paints can be exposed to multiple years of general daytime sun exposure without showing any signs of fading.
 LFII paints have minor signs of fading by 1 year.
-Over 200 colors in Daniel Smith's watercolor line show zero fading despite having faced daytime exposure for 3 years in my north facing window.
-Please note that I do not test in constant or direct sun light, such as sunroof upward facing clear boxes in Arizona like ASTM methods.
-The day time limitations (indirect, general dawn til dusk lighting) means my tests take longer, but that the time results are a bit more comparable to realistic display scenarios (such as in a room with large windows receiving brief direct light beams every morning at sunrise).
+Over 200 colors in Daniel Smith's watercolor line show zero fading despite having faced sun exposure for over 2 years.

 White Nights also put it in their color called "Peach" (a pastel mixture with white - which is particularly fugitive due to the pre-diluted mixture).

 Little to no change when used in masstone.
 Caution in diluted range.
 Problem for long term display (office, gallery etc.) with repeat UV or environments using Fluorescent bulbs.